-Stocks futures slide ahead of jobs data
+Stocks slide as hot jobs data sparks inflation concerns

 AMC Entertainment Holdings Inc. plans 11.5M share sale